How do I know if the Modern Fertility test is right for me?

 How is going into a Quest lab different than the at-home testing kit?

-With Modern Fertility, you can choose to have our at-home test kit sent to your home for testing, or to go into a Quest lab for your draw.
+With Modern Fertility, you can either choose to have our at-home test kit sent to your home for testing, or you can opt to go into a Quest lab for your draw.
 The only thing that’s different is the way you collect your blood sample.
 If you choose to go to Quest, you’ll swing by one of their labs to complete the test through a standard blood draw (the same as when you give blood).
 The test you can take at home is a finger prick test.
 Both options give you access to the exact same dashboard and reports that you can track over time.
 Most women prefer the convenience of testing at home, but it’s up to you to choose which version you’d prefer!

 Are the results equally accurate at Quest and with the at-home test kit?

 Yes!
 If you're curious to learn more about the science behind the Modern Fertility, we've conducted a clinical study that provides evidence that the Modern Fertility test and a traditional blood draw can be used interchangeably to measure reproductive hormones in women!
 (It was published in the February 2019 edition of Green Journal, the Official Publication of the American College of Obstetricians and Gynecologists.)
 Hormones are an important piece of the fertility puzzle, and both versions of our test measure them accurately.

 Please note that “reference ranges” vary between labs.
 A reference range is a high and low cutoff for a hormone level.
 Ranges are different for every lab because every lab uses different equipment.
 This means if your doctor were to re-test your hormones at a lab with different equipment, your reference range could be different.

 What can I expect if I choose to test at home?

 If you request a test to take at home, we’ll ship you everything you need in a discreet little box.
 The day and time you test depends on your birth control.
 We’ll help you pinpoint the right day when you order your test.
 Here’s how it works: